Sheng99100/SeedOS/README.md

 > https://github.com/riscv/riscv-gnu-toolchain, and qemu compiled for
 > riscv64-softmmu.
 Once they are installed, and in your shell
 > search path, you can run "make qemu".

-## Latest Updates
-### 2024-11-25
-- **[Improvement]** Enhanced process switching: inter-process switching no longer relies on third-party threads, ensuring a more streamlined and efficient context-switching mechanism.